 Property and equipment are recorded at cost or, if donated, at estimated fair market value at the date of the donation.
-The fair value of donated property and equipment is capitalized.
+Property and equipment in excess of \$5,000 is capitalized at cost or estimated fair market value of donated assets at date of donation.
 Depreciation is calculated using the straight-line method based upon the estimated useful lives of the assets ranging from 5 to 39 years.
 Repair and maintenance costs are expensed as incurred.